Gawdl3y/discord-graf/manual/usage.md

 They must all override the [constructor](../class/src/commands/command.js~Command.html#instance-constructor-constructor) and [`run`](../class/src/commands/command.js~Command.html#instance-method-run) method.
 They may also optionally override the [`hasPermission`](../class/src/commands/command.js~Command.html#instance-method-hasPermission) method.
+If a command name or alias has hyphens (`-`) in it, the framework will automatically add aliases for de-hyphenated ones.

 - [List of command settings](../typedef/index.html#static-typedef-CommandInfo)